rogin/Snippets/Connect/HowDoI.md

 ### Option 1 -- v4.2+

-(VERIFY) As of v4.2, Mirth will auto-generate a message hash value (which can be pulled from the right-side of the the UI as `Hash`), and users can access the Mirth hashing util class to perform on desired message segments.
+(VERIFY) As of v4.2, Mirth will auto-generate a message hash value (which can be pulled from the right-side of the the UI as `Hash`), and users can access [HashUtil](https://github.com/nextgenhealthcare/connect/blob/development/server/src/com/mirth/connect/server/userutil/HashUtil.java) to perform on desired message segments.

 ### Option 2 -- pre-v4.2